 - if using the online or telephone service, a debit or credit card

 DVA is unable to accept payment by Maestro Debit card for vehicle test bookings, you can still use another card to book tests.

 The online MOT/ vehicle test booking service has resumed for all eligible categories.

-To arrange a test for these categories please access the below link.
+You can arrange a test for these categories through the link below.

 Booking by telephone

 All of the above eligible categories can book an appointment by calling the booking line (with the exception of multiple bookings for HGV’s and trailers).